Raspberry Pi OS Backup and Restore

 - Insert it into your Raspberry Pi, and power it on.

-to log in, and check if the filesystem has expanded withdf -h
+- Check if the filesystem has expanded with

-. - If not expanded, reboot the Pi.
-It sometimes takes a couple boots.
+(Pipettin OS only).- If not expanded, reboot the Pi.
+It may take a couple reboots.

 Create OS backup image¶